crazy-calypso/swarmBots/README.md

 * Most common distance sensing in swarm bots is IR
 * Measurements of distances and bearing to neighbouring bots and obsticals can be done with IR
 * Accellerometer and gyroscope (IMU)
+* Include axis directions on pcb
 * Battery voltage sensor - inform control of recharge behaviour

 ### Communication

+* Will most likely use wifi module - ESP8266
-* RF transcever most viable option and it has far lower power consumption than wifi e.g. 16mA vs 250mA
+* ~~RF transcever most viable option and it has far lower power consumption than wifi e.g. 16mA vs 250mA~~
 * Tradoff is a lower datareate of about 2 Mbit/s

 ### Processing

-* 2 mircrocontrollers
-* Main borad - wireless communication, sensor data processing, user defined tasks
-* Motor board - motor velocity, control of motors
+* Main borad - wireless communication, sensor data processing, user defined tasks,motor velocity, control of motors

 ### Power System